bondress/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 **3-strcmp.c** is a C function that compares two strings.
 It works exactly like strcmp.

 **4-rev_array.c** is a C function that reverses the content of an array of integers.

+**5-string_toupper.c** is a C function that changes all lowercase letters of a string to uppercase.